A high number of website visitors caused downtime and issues in the client’s infrastructure, preventing the expansion of their online presence.

 - There are upper limits to how much RAM and CPU a single instance can have, as well as connectivity ceilings for each underlying physical host.

-- Even if an instance has enough CPU and memory, some of those resources may go underutilized at times, and you will be charged for them.
+- Even if an instance has enough CPU and memory, it may underutilize some resources, and you’ll still be charged for them.

 Horizontal Scaling

-You now have numerous servers that require general administration duties like upgrades, security, and monitoring, as well as synchronizing your application, data, and backups across multiple instances.
+You now manage multiple servers, handling upgrades, security, monitoring, and synchronizing applications, data, and backups across instances.

 Advantages